Glovania/Space-Invading/Design.md

 ## Player Weapons

 Player will get a new weapon after every 2 levels.
-The new weapons will be Laser, Gas bombs and Vines.
+The new weapons will be Laser, Gas bombs.
 However, for each weapon, they will be restricted as can be shooted only 3 shots/ click.
 With Laser weapon type, they will be infinite with a delay of 5 seconds.

 ## Multiple Enemy Types